CovJus01/CovJus01/README.md

 - 3rd year student in Computer and Electrical Engineering at McMaster University

-- I am currently Working a coop for Ontario Ministry of Government and Consumer Services

 - I'm trying to learn web development and make some cool websites!

 ---